LEARNAcademy/syllabus/capstone/render.md

 bundle exec rake db:migrate
 bundle exec rake db:seed
 ```
-**Note**: Leaving the seed command here will cause our application to reseed on every push and redeploy.
-After we complete our initial deployment remove the `bundle exec rake db:seed`
+**Note**: Leaving the seed command here will cause the database to reseed on every push and redeploy.
+After the initial deployment is complete remove the `bundle exec rake db:seed` from this set of commands.

 Next, we will make sure the script is executable by running the following terminal command